Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/ec2/single-ec2/README.md

 # Terraform Single EC2 Instance Guide

-This document shows how to design, explain, and implement a **single EC2 instance** using Terraform, including provider setup, networking assumptions, user data, and best practices.[web:6][web:20]
+This document shows how to design, explain, and implement a **single EC2 instance** using Terraform, including provider setup, networking assumptions, user data, and best practices.

 ---